snow covered mountain with blue sky and reflection in lake

 The additional letter of recommendation may be a professional or academic reference from a current or previous employer or university tutor.
 You cannot use the same referee twice.

-You are required to upload an additional letter of recommendation when selecting Switzerland your first-choicedestinationpreferencein the application.
-The letter must be uploaded before submitting the application (deadline: 1 February 2023).
 It is your responsibility to ensure that you are provided with a letter of recommendation by your referee in time for the deadline above and that the letter fulfils the requirements below.
+Please ensure that the letter:

 • is on headed paper and signed by the referee;